Oaklight/ToolRegistry/docs/source/examples/langchain_arxiv.md

-# Register and Use LangChain Tools
+# Use LangChain Arxiv Tool to Summarize Recent Papers in a Specific Field

 Here is an example of LLM using Arxiv tool from LangChain community to make summary of recent papers in a specific field.